 Empire of Sin: A Story of Sex, Jazz, Murder, and the Battle for Modern New OrleansCrown #ad - From bestselling author gary krist, a vibrant and immersive account of New Orleans' other civil war, at a time when commercialized vice, jazz culture, and endemic crime defined the battlegrounds of the Crescent City.
 Surrounding him are the stories of flamboyant prostitutes, crusading moral reformers, venal politicians, dissolute jazzmen, ruthless Mafiosi, and one extremely violent serial killer, all battling for primacy in a wild and wicked city unlike any other in the world.

-Empire of Sin: A Story of Sex, Jazz, Murder, and the Battle for Modern New Orleans #ad - This early-20th-century battle centers on one man: Tom Anderson, the undisputed czar of the city's Storyville vice district, who fights desperately to keep his empire intact as it faces onslaughts from all sides.
+This early-20th-century battle centers on one man: Tom Anderson, the undisputed czar of the city's Storyville vice district, who fights desperately to keep his empire intact as it faces onslaughts from all sides.
 From bestselling author gary krist, at a time when commercialized vice, and endemic crime defined the battlegrounds of the Crescent City Empire of Sin re-creates the remarkable story of New Orleans’ thirty-years war against itself, a vibrant and immersive account of New Orleans’ other civil war, perversity, pitting the city’s elite “better half” against its powerful and long-entrenched underworld of vice, jazz culture, and crime.

 Storyville, New Orleans: Being an Authentic, Illustrated Account of the Notorious Red Light DistrictUniversity of Alabama Press #ad - Drawing upon interviews and research, jazz culture, at a time when commercialized vice, a vibrant and immersive account of New Orleans' other civil war, the author investigates New Orleans' experiment with legalized prostitution between 1897 and 1917 From bestselling author gary krist, and endemic crime defined the battlegrounds of the Crescent City.